kamilburda/batcher/docs/sections/Customizing-Export.md

 **Insert background layers**

-Insert layers tagged with `Background` as background for each layer.
+Insert layers tagged with a specific color tag as background for each layer.
-To set a layer as a background layer, see [Tagging Layers](#tagging-layers).

-Note that even background layers are processed and exported - to prevent this behavior, enable the `Without tags` constraint.
+Note that even background layers are processed and exported - to prevent this behavior, enable the `Without color tags` constraint.

-You may modify the tag representing the background layers by editing the procedure argument `Tag`.
+You may set a different color tag representing the background layers by editing the procedure argument `Color tag`.

 In the dialog, this procedure is always inserted in the first position.
 This prevents potential confusion when `Use layer size` is unchecked and the background is offset relative to the layer rather than the image canvas.